A bit about me…

 Connecting is important to me

 I love talking about all things related to neurodiversity, professional development and leadership.
 I regularly deliver keynotes to organisations and speak at conferences, both nationally and internationally.
 I write on issues related to inclusion, specifically neurodiversity/ SEND, leadership and facilitating change.
 More recently I stepped into the airwaves, with Times Radio.
 In addition to publishing peer-reviewed academic articles and commissioned reports, my book, ‘How to be a Brilliant SENCO’ was published in 2020 by Routledge.
 I contributed a chapter to the book ‘Leading on Inclusion’ in 2021 and a further chapter in the book ‘Psychology and Educational Inclusion’ in 2023.
 A book focused on how a coaching approach can lead to positive conversations within education is in the pipeline.
+You can hear me talk about my thoughts on organisational inclusion for neurodiversity in this recent interview.
 I also share my thoughts about work, life and coaching on Linkedin, instagram and x.